Democratic Labor Party (South Korea): Factions

-DLP was divided into the Jaju-faction, which advocated leftist nationalism, and the Pyeongdeung-faction, which advocated democratic socialism.
+DLP was divided into the Jaju-faction, which advocated Left-wing nationalism, and the Pyeongdeung-faction, which advocated democratic socialism.

+Jaju

 The Jaju-faction operated as a single caucus, National Union.
 It was divided into sub-groups based on regional activities, such as Eastern Gyongggi Union, Gwangju-Jeonnam Union, Ulsan Union, etc. The Jaju-faction became the mainstream of the party after 2004.
 Pronounced politicians of the Jaju-faction included Lee Jung-hee, Kim Seon-dong, and Lee Yong-dae.

+Pyeongdeung

-On the other hand, the Pyongdeung-faction was severely divided into various caucuses.
+The Pyeongdeung-faction was severely divided into various caucuses.
 The most representative group was Jeonjin, which advocated eco-socialism.
 Jeonjin succeeded Daejangjeong, a left-wing Althusserian student group in Seoul National University.

+Yeondae

 Yeondae was a centre-left caucus, advocated a Nordic-style social market economy and western social democracy.
 Its leader was Joo Dea-hwan, a former party chairman.
 The most radical caucus in Pyeongdeung-faction was Haebang yeondae, which advocated Eurocommunism and Neo-marxism.

+Dahamkke

-Dahamkke (current Worker's Solidaty) was also belonged to the Pyeongdeung-faction.
+Dahamkke (current Worker's Solidarity) was also belonged to the Pyeongdeung-faction.
 However, it defended the Jaju-faction in major decisions, which made them classified as a neutral caucus.
 Dahamkke was an official branch office of Socialist Workers Party in United Kingdom.
 Dahamkke followed Tony Cliff's thought on Marxism, which called as neo-Trotskysm or International socialism.